RickCogley/RCC-Hugo2015/content/post/20161201-ucan-new-words-and-buzzwords-japan-2016.md

 ### PPAP

-Of course, comedian Pikotaro's "PPAP" made the top ten.
+Of course, comedian Pikotaro's "PPAP" made the top ten, even though it trended in late 2016.
 "Pen-Pineapple-Apple-Pen" is one of those silly, catchy tunes or rhymes that just stick in your head.
 Just search for it and its various covers on Youtube.
 Surely it made an appearance at many, many fall school festivals nationwide.

 ### Gesu Furin